BilliMorgan/movie-awards/README.md

 ## The React SPA application was built with an aim to fulfill The Shopify intern assignment.

-Users can dynamically search for movies by their title.
+Users can dynamically search for movies by title.
 Add and remove the movie to the nominee's list.
 After adding 5 movies the app displays banner with information that the nomination process is complete.

 ### Link: